 When the website was live, we continued to offer support to the client by:

-In line with the brief, we created a custom website that primarily catered for the trade, providing Treleavens’ potential B2B customers with a platform to easily assess the options available to them.
+In line with the brief, we created a website content that primarily catered for the trade, providing Treleavens’ potential B2B customers with a platform to easily assess the options available to them.

 Although not the priority, consumers are also catered for with content surrounding the brand’s provenance, and clear signposting to stockists to support Treleavens’ B2B customers.